Go to content

 Skip menu

 At four years old, all I wanted was to be a drummer.
-I banged on every pot and pan in the house until my parents, finally fed up, got me my first drum set for Christmas.
-My biggest inspiration was my grandmother.
-She would play Buddy Rich records for me when I was just a toddler and jam out honky-tonk piano-those moments mesmerised me and hooked me for life.
-She truly rocked, and I loved her for that spark she gave me.
+I banged on every pot and pan in the house until my parents, finally fed up, got me my first drum set for Christmas, that was 1970.

 Inspired by these weirdo's, I practised nearly every day for over four decades.
 Every time I sat behind my kit, I gave it everything I had.
-I’ve met and played with many incredible drummers-most with more skill than I could ever claim-but I was lucky enough to share the stage with them, and they never seemed to mind.
+I’ve met and played with many incredible drummers- with way more skill than I could ever claim-but I was lucky enough to share the stage with them, and they never seemed to mind.
 I can’t say I was that good, but I always tried my best.

-Looking back, maybe I should have taken a lesson or two-it might have made things easier.
-But like my journey with art, I learned by doing.
 I’ve played with some of the best musicians I could ever imagine, and I’m grateful for the friendships and recordings we made together.
 Some of those friends even saved me a time or two.

 If you have ANY pictures, recordings or video I beg you to send them to:

-Thanks in advance!
+Thanks in advance

 WHAT IS NORMAL STARTER